School Nursing: Preparation for Initial Certification

 Delivered in person or via Zoom

-The course will include 24 hours (self-study and live sections) of instruction.
+The course will include 13 hours of self-study and 7 hours of live on-line instruction.

 Cost: $450

-The funding is provided by the Linda Bordwell Educational Fund for School Nursing, regardless of financial need.
-Effective March 2, 2023.
+The funding is provided by the Linda Bordwell Educational Fund for School Nursing.

 (Note: We are unable to process purchase orders at this time.)